ShuklaPrashant21/Campus_Recruitment/README.md

 4) Play with the data conducting all statistical tests.

+#### Notebook involves ?

-#### Explanatory Data Analysis to find academic and Employability Factors influencing placement.
+1) Explanatory Data Analysis to find academic and Employability Factors influencing placement.

-#### Model Development to predict salary using Linear Regression and Random Forest Techniques.
+2) Model Development to predict salary using Linear Regression and Random Forest Techniques.

 It was an Kaggle Dataset for learners.